cottoncammy/disquark/docs/src/tutorials/role-selector-bot.md

 !!! warning

     Before continuing, remember that DisQuark can only interact with Discord's REST API.
 This means that our application can't receive incoming interactions from Discord's Gateway API, and can only receive incoming interactions via HTTP.
-Therefore, you must have an interactions URL that you can configure in your Discord application to receive incoming interactions.
+Therefore, you must have an interactions URL that you can use to point to a DisQuark application and configure in your Discord application settings to receive incoming interactions.

 ## Requirements analysis